-We estimate that the net proceeds from this offering will be approximately \$139.0 million, or \$160.3 million if the underwriters exercise their option to purchase additional shares in full, assuming an initial public offering price of \$17.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds from this offering will be approximately \$147.3 million, or \$169.9 million if the underwriters exercise their option to purchase additional shares in full, based on the initial public offering price of \$18.00 per share, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 We intend to use the net proceeds from this offering, together with our existing cash and cash equivalents, to (i) advance the clinical development of nirogacestat and mirdametinib; (ii) to fund other research, development and commercial activities, including business development initiatives and growth of our infrastructure to support our expanding operations; and (iii) for working capital and general corporate purposes.
-For a more complete description of our intended use of the proceeds from this offering, see "Use of proceeds.'
+For a more complete description of our intended use of the proceeds from this offering, see "Use of proceeds."